-The CCR Final Rule requires Big Rivers to address the eventual permanent closures of its Green Station coal ash pond and the coal ash pond at the City of Henderson, Kentucky's Station Two.
-Big Rivers recorded asset retirement obligations for its ash ponds at its Green Station and Station Two generating stations.
+The CCR Final Rule requires Big Rivers to address the eventual permanent closures of its Green Station coal ash pond and the coal ash pond at the City of Henderson, Kentucky's Station Two, as well as its landfills at Sebree Station and Wilson Station.
+Big Rivers recorded asset retirement obligations for its ash ponds at its Green Station and Station Two generating stations and for its landfills at Sebree Station and Wilson Station.
 See Note 3 for further discussion of the Company's asset retirement obligations.
-In accordance with FASB ASC 410-20, Asset Retirement and Environmental Obligations - Asset Retirement Obligations and under the RUS Uniform System of Accounts, Big Rivers initially recognized its coal ash pond AROs at fair value and subsequently adjusted for accretion expense and changes in estimated timing of pond closures and changes in estimated costs as of December 31, 2020 (Note 3).
+In accordance with FASB ASC 410-20, Asset Retirement and Environmental Obligations - Asset Retirement Obligations and under the RUS Uniform System of Accounts, Big Rivers initially recognized its coal ash pond AROs at fair value and subsequently adjusted for accretion expense and changes in estimated timing of pond closures and changes in estimated costs as of December 31, 2021 (Note 3).